Enhancing Patient Communication: The Importance of Double-Checking in Spanish

 Clinicians in the U.S. increasingly encounter Spanish-speaking patients.
 Double-checking information in Spanish can prevent critical misunderstandings and build trust.

 In the U.S., nearly 14% of people speak Spanish at home, and over 16 million of them have limited English proficiency.
 So yes, miscommunication is a real concern.
-And when it comes to healthcare, even a small misunderstanding can have serious consequences.
+When it comes to healthcare, even a small misunderstanding can have serious consequences.

 Take this case: A patient’s family used the word “intoxicado” to describe their loved one’s condition—meaning “poisoned” in Spanish.
 But it was misunderstood as “intoxicated.”
 That one word?
 It contributed to a $71 million malpractice settlement.

 The truth is, checking for understanding isn’t just a language strategy—it’s a safety net.
-One that helps you protect your patient and build their trust.
-In this guide, we’ll show you how to double-check information in Spanish in ways that are simple, natural, and beginner-friendly—even if you’re still learning.
+It helps you protect your patient and build their trust.
+In this guide, we’ll show you how to double-check information in Spanish in easy and natural ways—even if you’re still learning.

 Basic Spanish Strategies to Double-Check

-Here's a simple but powerful technique: When you want to confirm what someone said, just repeat their words back to them with a rising tone in your voice (like you're asking a question).
-Spanish language allow you to do that, and it’s the easiest ever way to double-check.
-This works really well when you need a quick way to check if you heard correctly, especially in urgent situations without interpreters:
+Here's a simple but powerful technique: When you want to confirm what someone said, just repeat their words back to them with a rising tone in your voice.
+Spanish allows you to do that, making it the easiest way to double-check.
+This technique is especially effective in urgent situations.
+For example:

 Just repeat what you heard—but with a rising tone.
-It turns your sentence into a natural-sounding question.
-So, remember to raise your voice at the end like you're asking a question - if you don't, it will sound like you're making a statement instead of asking for confirmation.
+This turns your statement into a natural question.
+Remember, raise your voice at the end to ensure it sounds like a question and not a statement.

-Use this to repeat back what you think the patient said and confirm it’s correct.
-Saying cierto (right) at the end prompts the patient to agree or correct you.
+Try saying, “Solo para confirmar, usted es alérgico a la penicilina, ¿cierto?”
+(Just to confirm, you’re allergic to penicillin, right?).
+This technique allows you to repeat back what you think the patient said and check its accuracy.
+Adding cierto (right) prompts the patient to agree or correct you.

 Intermediate Spanish Strategies to Double-Check